NullPounce/pounce-keys/README.md

 # STEALTH (tldr under this)
-# I will make a full video showing how to build apk with any app name and icon then remotely install in place of old app) "if i get any support"
+# I will make a full video showing how to build apk with any app name and icon then remotely install in place of old app) "if i get any support" or i just find the time.
 this would allow you to (after adb into device) delete apk thats never used, then replace with your own custom app, you could delete a downloaded files app they dont use and build the keylogger to use the same name and icon, better yet i can show how to copy malwarebytes service name! you can easily just ctrl+F the code in AS and edit the names and see where the icon goes.